Discover average salaries in cybersecurity

 It’s an excellent time to consider joining the field of cybersecurity.
 The job market is expected to grow rapidly—the Bureau of Labor Statistics (BLS) predicts employment of information security analysts is expected to grow 33% from 2020-2030.
 It’s one of the fastest growing occupations in the United States.
 U.S. News & World report ranks it as the #5 Best Job for 2023 primarily due to the job market, growth potential, and salary.

-According to 2020 data from the BLS, cybersecurity and information security analysts earn an average annual salary of $107,580 per year ($51.72 per hour).* With enough education and experience, cybersecurity can become a lucrative career choice.
+According to the BLS, cybersecurity and information security analysts earn an average annual salary of $113,270 per year ($54.46 per hour).* With enough education and experience, cybersecurity can become a lucrative career choice.

 You can find a full state-by-state breakdown and comparisons to related jobs in the field of Information Technology (IT) below.

 All salary data courtesy of the Bureau of Labor Statistics.